infinitered/ir-docs/README.md

 ### How the orb works

-{%note%}

-This is a high-level summary.
+> This is a high-level summary.
 For full, up-to-date information on the orb and its parameters check the [orb registry](https://circleci.com/developer/orbs/orb/infinitered/publish-docs).

-{%endnote%}

 Imagine we have a project `open-source-sesame` with the following config: